clydebarrow/esphome-docs-hugo/content/components/sensor/xiaomi_ble.md

 {{< note >}}
-You may alternatively use ESPHome's :doc:`/components/bluetooth_proxy` component to forward sensor data to Home Assistant and have Mija devices configured using its own Mija BLE component.
-This should work for the devices flashed with `PVVX MiThermometer <https://github.com/pvvx/ATC_MiThermometer>`__ custom firmware, as well as the regular, stock firmware.
+You may alternatively use ESPHome's [/components/bluetooth_proxy]({{< ref "/components/bluetooth_proxy" >}}) component to forward sensor data to Home Assistant and have Mija devices configured using its own Mija BLE component.
+This should work for the devices flashed with [PVVX MiThermometer](https://github.com/pvvx/ATC_MiThermometer) custom firmware, as well as the regular, stock firmware.

 {{< /note >}}